Newly Constructed Homes

 However, this is not to say that you should flat-out refuse any add-ons.
 If you are smart and willing to negotiate, you can get some extras and add-ons that may get you closer to the home of your dreams.
 Here are some tips to keep in mind as you consider add-on to your home:

-- Essentials first, fun stuff later -- Just like ordering too much food at a restaurant, your eyes may get too big for your wallet when you start hearing about alluring add-ons like Jacuzzi bathtubs and fiber optic light fixtures.
+- Essentials first, fun stuff later -- Just like ordering too much food at a restaurant, your eyes may get too big for your wallet when you start hearing about alluring add-ons like whirlpool baths and fiber optic light fixtures.
 However, there are some add-ons that may actually be essentials ,such as a fenced yard if you have a pet, or a stacked washer-dryer combo if the laundry room is cramped.
 Also, a wired network in the house is often helpful if you will be getting Internet service, and having multiple coaxial outlets is a good idea so you are not stuck with only one TV placement option in each room.

 - Check the prices -- Although it would be nice if each developer would charge the same amount for each extra, this is hardly ever the case.
 You should steer clear of developers when they are obviously overcharging for essential upgrades.
 In addition, be wary of developers who use cheap materials that will almost certainly have to be upgraded, which in turn adds to your cost.